denizberfinkarakoc/denizberfinkarakoc.github.io/_pages/research.md

 ## Temporal food flows between U.S. counties

 <!-- <p style="text-align: justify"> -->
-<b>I estimated food movement across U.S. counties in 2007, 2012, and 2017 by a machine learning model, and uncovered spatial trends by time-series analysis.</b>
+<b>I estimated food movement across U.S. counties in 2007, 2012, and 2017 by a machine learning model, and uncovered spatial trends through time-series analysis.</b>

 I built on the existing literature in fine grained spatial fluxes of food, but with the additional consideration of time.
 I developed an improved version of the Food Flow Model, a data-driven model, to estimate food flows (kg) between all county pairs across all food commodity groups for the years 2007, 2012, and 2017 which requires estimating 206.3 million links.
 Then, I determined the core counties to the U.S. food flow networks through time by leveraging a multi-criteria decision analysis technique.
-To share the key findings of this study with general public, an openly available data visualization portal, [foodflows.org](https://foodflows.org/), is built together with the College of Education.
+To share the key findings of this study with the general public, an openly available data visualization portal, [foodflows.org](https://foodflows.org/), is built together with the College of Education.
 <!-- </p> -->

 <p align="center">